Skip to content

 When I was severely addicted to Facebook, I was also addicted to distraction, so I used to open my facebook page all the time even during time of focus reading and writing.

-I was in love with distraction.
+I was in love with distraction all the time.

 I wanted to finish my task but I was unwilling to turn off my facebook notification on my cell phone.